 That said, if you want to expand your forces and are considering a Metalica forge world army or adding knights, you may also want to pick up War Zone Charadon Act I: The Book of Rust.
 The Book of Rust gives you a supplement’s worth of rules for forge world Metalica armies, which includes rules for adding knights from House Raven into your army with the Knight of the Cog Stratagem.
 It’s worth grabbing if you want some more options, but if you’re just going to run Mars, it’s not something you need.

 Starting Your Army

 Almost all Adeptus Mechanicus models have the <Forge World> keyword, with the only current exceptions being the Secutarii Hoplites and Peltasts.
-When building your army, be sure to take into consideration which Forge World you will be using, for each grant different passive buffs and access to a different stratagem.
-If you interested in fielding Belisarius Cawl, then you’ll probably want a significant part of your army to be Mars to take advantage of his aura – otherwise the choice is pretty free, as Ad Mech have no other Forge World-specific characters.
+When building your army, be sure to take into consideration which Forge World you will be using, for each grant a different set of passive buffs, unique strategem, warlord trait, and relic.
+If you interested in fielding Belisarius Cawl, then you’ll probably want a significant part of your army to be Mars to take advantage of his abilities that are locked to Mars – otherwise the choice is pretty free, as Ad Mech have no other Forge World-specific characters.

-Canticles of the Omnissiah
+Cult Mechanicus and Canticles of the Omnissiah

 Imperial Knights?
 In My Admech?